ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 Initially we treated our runner specs like microservices specs.
 There would be like 500m cpu request with 1 core cpu limit and 500Mi memory request with 1Gi memory limit for all containers.
 Though some runners were configured with big numbers, but in general they were weighing on slightly identical specifications.

-We knew this specs had been around for a while, optimizing runner job pods configurations was on our radar.
+We knew this specs had been around for a while, optimizing runner configurations was on our radar.

 At first, we came up with a very radical kind of move and we were very confident with our plan.
 We were very cautious with the ramifications of what we wanted to do.
 Frankly, we didn't know that our plan would turn into a catastrophic disaster 😂.
 I'll tell you what happened later.